-Configuring SSL Verification
+Configuring SSL Verification on a Non-Windows machine

 If you are connecting to a Netezza server that has Secure Sockets Layer (SSL) enabled, you can configure the connector to connect to an SSL-enabled socket.